 - Don’t hike at the lower elevations in the summer.

-- Don’t leave kids or pets in vehicles during the summer in the desert.
-Temperatures can reach 160 F.
+- Don’t leave kids or pets in vehicles during the summer in the desert, when temperatures can reach 160 F.

 - Keep wild animals wild.
 Don’t feed them for your safety and theirs.